Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 - 🖥️ Developed a desktop dummy application using Java, Oracle
 - 🎓 Pursuing Bachelor of Computer Science (BCA) at Chandigarh University
 ## Professional Experience
- ##Full Stack Web Developer
+ Full Stack Web Developer

 - Company: Rays Edutech Private Limited
 - Location: Patna, Bihar
 - Duration: 10 months (Internship), Currently employed full-time
-- Role: As a full-stack web developer, I work on both front-end and back-end development, contributing to a wide range of projects that improve our clients' web presence and functionality.
+- Role: As a full-stack web developer, I work on both front-end and back-end development, contributing to a wide range of projects that improve our client's web presence and functionality.

 ## Skills